jpwyoung/genomics/README.md

 and ordered using a set of core genes that have the same order in all members of a set of fully-assembled genomes.
 Plasmid replication genes are identified and used to label the corresponding scaffolds.
+The current version is specific for genomes of RHizobium leguminosarum, but it could be modified for use with other bacteria.